akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 ### 1.2 Convert H5 to Xdmf

-Paraview can't read h5 files by default.
+ParaView can't read h5 files by default.
 In order to visualize the result, we need to generate an ".xdmf" file.
 Follow these steps to generate it:

 1. Load the default Kratos version at the cluster if it is not already loaded (it has to be loaded every time we open a new terminal):
 ```shell